Your Child's Checkup: 13 Years

 Sleeping.
-Teens generally need about 9 hours of sleep per night.
-Inadequate sleep is common during the teen years and can have negative effects on school and athletic performance.
-Changes to the circadian clock make teens want to stay up later, but early school start times can make it hard for them to get enough sleep.
-Establish a bedtime that allows for adequate sleep and encourage your child to follow a relaxing bedtime routine, and keep TVs and all electronic devices out of your teen's bedroom.
+Teens need about 8–10 hours of sleep per night.
+Poor sleep is common and can hurt grades and athletic performance.
+Biological changes make teens want to stay up later, but early school start times can make it hard for them to get enough sleep.
+Encourage your child to follow a relaxing bedtime routine, and keep TVs and all electronic devices out of your teen's bedroom.

 Growth and development.
 By age 13, it's common for teens to:

 - show signs of puberty:

 - In girls, puberty usually starts when they're between 8 and 13 with breast development and the appearance of pubic hair.
 Periods usually start about 2 years after breast development begins.

 - In boys, testicular enlargement is the first sign of puberty.
 This happens around age 11, but may start as early as 9 and as late as 15.
 Then the penis lengthens and pubic hair grows.

 - not always connect their actions with future consequences